-- (a) fully participate in school or in a School activity, class, or program; - (b) successfully complete a School class for the highest grade; or - (c) avoid a direct or indirect limitation on full participation in a School activity, class, or program, including limitations created by: - (i) peer pressure, shaming, stigmatizing, bullying, or the like; or - (ii) withholding or curtailing any privilege that is otherwise provided to any other student.
+- (a) fully participate in school or in a School activity, class, or program; - (b) successfully complete a School class for the highest grade; or - (c) avoid a direct or indirect limitation on full participation in a School activity, class, or program, including limitations created by: - (i) peer pressure, shaming, stigmatizing, bullying, or the like; or

+(ii) withholding or curtailing any privilege that is otherwise provided to any other student.

 "School equipment" means a durable School-owned machine, equipment, or tool used by a student as part of an activity, course, or program in a secondary school and includes a saw or 3D printer.
 "School equipment" includes a saw or 3D printer.

 "Something of monetary value"

-- (a) means a charge, expense, deposit, rental, fine, or payment, regardless of how the payment is termed, described, requested or required directly or indirectly, in the form of money, goods or services; and - (b) includes: - (i) charges or expenditures for a School field trip or activity trip, including related transportation, food, lodging, and admission charges; - (ii) payments made to a third party that provide a part of a School activity, class, or program; - (iii) classroom textbooks, supplies or materials; - (iv) charges or expenditures for school activity clothing; and - (v) a fine, except for a student fine specifically approved the School for: - (A) failing to return School property; - (B) losing, wasting, or damaging private or School property through intentional, careless, or irresponsible behavior; or - (C) improper use of School property, including a parking violation.
+- (a) means a charge, expense, deposit, rental, fine, or payment, regardless of how the payment is termed, described, requested or required directly or indirectly, in the form of money, goods or services; and - (b) includes: - (i) charges or expenditures for a School field trip or activity trip, including related transportation, food, lodging, and admission charges; - (ii) payments made to a third party that provide a part of a School activity, class, or program; - (iii) classroom textbooks, supplies or materials; - (iv) charges or expenditures for school activity clothing; and - (v) a fine, except for a student fine specifically approved the School for: - (A) failing to return School property; - (B) losing, wasting, or damaging private or School property through intentional, careless, or irresponsible behavior; or - (C) improper use of School property, including a parking violation. - (c) does not include a payment or charge for damages, which may reasonably be attributed to normal wear and tear.